benjohnsonnlp/developer/_content/programming-model/design.md

 ## Roles

 ### User
-A user interacts with a Watson Personal Assistant application through a device, place, object or another person through the Consumer IoT Solution.
+A user interacts with a Watson Assistant application through a device, place, object or another person through the Consumer IoT Solution.
 Some examples of user interactions include:

 * Utterances, words that a person speaks to a device